rishikeshrmadan/vrep_eysip_reports/daily_reports/sq2_daily_rep/sq2_d8_rep.rst

 Work Done
 ----------

-	1. Understood the current evaluator system in place
+	1. Started building autoevaluator
-	2. Worked on presentation
+	2. Built out the foundation for the line following evaluation

 Insights and Learnings:
 -----------------------

-	1. Knowledge of current autoevaluator
+	1. The Threasholds required to properly operate our autoevaluator

 Narendhiran S
 =============